Arijitchkc/Arijitchkc.github.io/_tabs/education.md

 #### Others

-I have also spend a considerable amount of time in learning some useful programming languages, which I think is very important to know.
-I started learning them since Covid-19 lockdown(At least I could bring some good things out of it!!).
+I have also spent considerable time learning useful programming languages, which I think is very important to know.
+I started learning them since the Covid-19 lockdown(At least I could bring some good things out of it!!).
 I now use a combination of these programming/scripting languages for my daily research purposes.
-These languages are :-
+These languages are:-

 * Python
 * Fortram